First Stock Exchange in the World-The Rise of Dutch East India Company

 The transfer of shares to a third-party was also offered the investors to.
 At secondary market rose for the resale of the stock through the official bookkeeping, Securities market was born through this type of speculative trading.

-In 1623, after 21 years were over and the shares were needed to be liquified and the profit should be distributed, but the trade did not showed any sign to slow down.
-State General issued second charter, granting VOC additional years with no period of liquidation instead dividends were to be paid to the shareholders.
+In 1623, after 21 years were over and the shares were needed to be liquified and the profit should be distributed, but the trade did not show any sign to slow down.
+So the State General issued second charter, granting VOC additional years with no period of liquidation instead dividends were to be paid to the shareholders.

 There was high demand for spices in Europe at that time.
 VOC focused on trading spices, silk, tea, grains, rice, soybeans and sugarcane.
 They brought spices and grains from countries like Indonesia, India, Sri Lanka, China, etc. They discovered new trade routes and gained control over trade in Southeast Asia.